zackhamin/zackhamin/README.md

 -->

 ### Hello World 👋
-I am a fullstack software engineer with experience in prompt engineering.
+I am a full-stack software engineer with experience in prompt engineering.
 - 🔭 My first role was a junior mobile developer for a large UK bank.
 Working with Swift and Android.
-- 💬 I then moved into a career in full stack development utilising Javascript, React, Node, Docker and AWS.
+- 💬 I then moved into a career in full-stack development utilising JavaScript, React, Node, Docker and AWS.
 - ⚡ Then I worked as a data engineer for Holland & Barrett.
-- 💬 Now you can find me working as a full stack engineer for Holland and Barrett, the UK's biggest health retailer working with JS, React, Node, Next, Remix and more juicy stuff!
+- 💬 I moved from data to working as a full stack engineer for Holland and Barrett, the UK's biggest health retailer, working with TS, React, Node, Next, Remix and more juicy stuff!
+- Now I am a senior full-stack engineer leading the end-to-end development of projects from ideation to production in compliance and fintech.
-- 🌱 I also run juniordeveoper.careers - helping Junior and aspiring developers find their first and second jobs in tech!
+- 🌱 I also founded and run the biggest meetup for junior and aspiring software engineers in the U.K!
 <br>
 <br>
 ## Current Tech
-Javascript, React, Node, Next, Remix, Storybook, GitLab, AWS.
+Typescript, Go, React, React Native, Remix, Next, Node, Next, Remix, Storybook, AWS.
 <br>
 ## Previous Tech
 Scala, Python, AWS, Lambdas, Redshift, EC2, S3, Athena, Kafka, Airflow, Datadog, Spark, Kotlin, Swift.